-Presented in two earthy tones - bronze and brown – these timepieces use a 43-mm-wide case made from ultra-light high-tech ceramic (Si3N4).
+Presented in two earthy tones - bronze and brown – these timepieces use a 43-mm-wide case made from extremely light high-tech ceramic (Si3N4).
 Despite the largish case size, the case weighs in at just 56 grams.
-It is worth mentioning here that not only is ultra-light high-tech ceramic (Si3N4) half the weight of Rado’s standard high-tech ceramic, it is harder and more scratch-resistant.
+It is worth mentioning here that not only is Ultra Light’s ceramic half the weight of Rado’s standard high-tech ceramic, it is also harder and more scratch-resistant.

 The bronze tone ceramic case has a Monobloc construction and includes grade 5 titanium inserts on the case band.
-It uses a titanium nitride caseback fitted with a sapphire crystal caseback.
-It is fitted with a grade 5 titanium crown and is fitted with curved sapphire crystal with anti-reflective coating on both sides.
-The case is water-resistant to 100 meters.
+It uses a titanium nitride caseback fitted with a sapphire crystal.
+The case uses a grade 5 titanium crown and a curved sapphire crystal with anti-reflective coating on both sides.
+Both watches are water-resistant to 100 meters

 The brown high-tech ceramic dial has a sun-ray finish and Roman numerals in the same color tone as the case.
 The bronze tone is repeated on the hands and the brand logo and a date window is placed at 3 o’ clock.
-Rado says the dials are inspired by the pocket watches made in the early 20th century.
+Rado says the dials are inspired by pocket watches made in the early 20th century.
 The bronze edition is paired with an aged leather strap.
-This watch is a study in contrasts.
-While the styling is so classical, the materials used in the creation of the watch are all ultra-modern.
+This watch is such a study in contrasts - while the styling is classical, the materials used in the creation of the watch are all ultra-modern.

 Both watches are powered by the self-winding ETA A31.L02.
-Visible through the exhibition caseback, the decorated movement uses black anodized aluminum bridges and plate and a black oscillating rotor.
+Visible through the exhibition caseback, the decorated movement uses black anodized aluminum bridges and base plate as well as a black oscillating rotor.
 It houses a power reserve of 64 hours and an escapement that beats at 4 Hz.
 Both watches are limited editions of 500 pieces and is priced at $2,950 each.